Explanation of the licences required and that can be taken for a full motorcycle licence

 The Motorcycle Theory Test

 If you wish to gain a full licence in any of the motorcycle or moped categories you must pass a motorcycle Theory Test before taking the practical tests.
 This must be done regardless if you hold a full car licence or just a provisional licence.
 To book your own theory test please call 0300 200 1122 or visit the Driving Standards Agencies web site, although we do include them as part of Full Licence courses and are happy to book them for you.
 The only people exempted are those taking a Progressive Access test where they have either waited for two years since their last Motorcycle Test or they still have an in-date Motorcycle Theory Test.
+From April 2014 the Theory Test must be done in English.

 CBT & Motorcycle test